 - Position: Associate Professor, UKRI Future Leaders Fellow

-- Areas of expertise: Ice sheet modelling, climate modelling, abrupt climate change, sea level rise, quaternary, uncertainty quantification
+- Areas of expertise: Ice sheet and climate modelling, rapid sea-level rise, abrupt climate change, quaternary, future, uncertainty quantification, Artificial intelligence.

 - Email: L.J.Gregoire@leeds.ac.uk

 - Location: 10.17 Priestley

 - Website: SMB-Gen Project website | Twitter | Googlescholar | Researchgate | ORCID

 I am an ice sheet and climate modeller working on linking past and future ice sheet changes through the development of new Artificial Intelligence and Uncertainty Quantification techniques climate-ice sheet interactions during the Quaternary.
 I currently hold a prestigious UKRI Future Leaders Fellowship which funds the SMB-Gen project aimed at Constraining projections of ice sheet instabilities and future sea-level rise.